 See also: Spectral Analysis (archive) and this post on Reddit, How to determine the true quality of an audio file.

-Muzik Faktry does not depend on the following programs, however i readily recommend them.
+Muzik Faktry does not use the following programs, however i readily recommend them.

 Sonic Visualiser (pkg. name: sonic-visualizer): An excellent tool to analyze audio in different ways.